antarctica/bas-air-unit-network-dataset/README.md

 Import complete
 ```

-### Exporting waypoints and routes using the Network utility
+#### Exporting waypoints and routes using the Network utility

-1. from the start menu, launch *Command Prompt* and run the commands in [1]

-**Note:** If you encounter an error similar to [2], ensure you install the
-[Microsoft Visual C++ Redistributable](#microsoft-visual-c-redistributable) from the installation bundle.

-[1]

-**Note:** If viewing this documentation as a PDF, some commands below may disappear off the page.
-If you select the
-line you should be able to copy into a tool such as Notepad to view it in full.

 ```
+# if needed activate virtual environment
-$ C:\ProgramData\Miniconda3\envs\airnet\Scripts\activate.bat
+$ source /path/to/venv/bin/activate

-# navigate to the workspace directory
-(airnet) $ cd '/path/to/workspace/directory'

-(airnet) $ C:\ProgramData\Miniconda3\envs\airnet\python.exe C:\ProgramData\Miniconda3\envs\airnet\Scripts\airnet.exe export --dataset-path bas-air-unit-network-dataset.gpkg --output-path output/
+$ /path/to/venv/bin/airnet export --dataset-path /path/to/bas-air-unit-network-dataset.gpkg --output-path /path/to/output/dir/
-Dataset is located at: /path/to/workspace/directory/bas-air-unit-network-dataset.gpkg Output directory is is: /path/to/workspace/directory/output
+Dataset is located at: /path/to/bas-air-unit-network-dataset.gpkg Output directory is is: /path/to/output/dir/

 - CSV export complete
 - GPX export complete